DemocracyEarth/community./Terms-and-Conditions.md

 3. Abide by the law of your corresponding jurisdiction.

-*If you disrespect any of the above, we reserve the right to exclude you from ou Ambassador's network and you may not continue to represent Democracy Earth Foundation.
+*If you disrespect any of the above, we reserve the right to exclude you from our Ambassador's network and you may not continue to represent Democracy Earth Foundation.